cdefgah/whatsapp-jpeg-repair/README.md

 ./WhatsAppJpegRepair --dont-wait-to-close=false --use-current-modification-time=false --delete-whatsapp-files=false
 ```

+This line shows the application being launched with three random options selected.
+Feel free to use any other options you think are necessary.

 Do not alter the text `./WhatsAppJpegRepair` as this is the name of the application itself.
 However, you can add, remove or alter any parameters that follow the application name according to your requirements.
 More information on the available parameters is provided in the [Managed Mode Parameters](#managed-mode-params) section.

 Once you have finished editing the `runme.sh` file, save it and close the text editor.
 Then, open a terminal window in the application folder.
 And run the command: